Purchase-Money Mortgages: Defined And Explained

-Purchase-money mortgages or seller financing, as they’re most commonly known, provide buyers with less-than-perfect credit the chance to buy a home.
-While it may seem like a great idea to become a homeowner no matter what it takes, there are downsides to seller financing that you should know.
+Purchase-money mortgages can give people with less-than-perfect credit the chance to buy a home.
+While it may seem like a great idea to become a homeowner no matter what it takes, this process comes with some downsides that you should know about.

 What Is A Purchase-Money Mortgage?

-As the “bank,” the seller sets down payment, interest rate, and closing fee requirements.
-The buyer pays the seller a down payment and an executed financing instrument that outlines the loan details.
-Like a typical mortgage, the financing instrument is recorded with the county protecting both the buyer’s and seller’s interests.
+As the “bank,” the seller sets the down payment, interest rate and closing fee requirements.
+The buyer pays the seller a down payment and signs an executed financing instrument outlining the loan details.
+Like a typical mortgage, the financing instrument is recorded with the county, protecting the interests of both the buyer and seller.

-This typically happens when buyers have bad credit, a high debt ratio, or a low down payment and won’t qualify for traditional bank financing.
+This typically happens when buyers have a bad credit score, a high debt-to-income ratio (DTI) or a low down payment, and they won’t qualify for traditional bank financing.
 Willing sellers can provide the financing by accepting the down payment and setting the terms for the loan based on the buyer’s qualifications and the seller’s needs.

 The main differences between a purchase-money mortgage and a mortgage from a bank are the qualifying requirements and who holds the deed.
-In a traditional mortgage, the bank holds the deed, and with seller financing, the seller holds the deed.
+In a traditional mortgage, the bank holds the deed.
+With a purchase-money mortgage, the seller holds the deed.

 Types Of Purchase-Money Mortgages

 When buyers use a purchase-money mortgage, they work out a deal with the seller.
-Since it’s a private mortgage, there aren’t many regulations or requirements buyers or sellers must meet.
-It depends on your agreement, but there are some typical purchase-money mortgages most buyers and sellers use.
+Since it’s a private mortgage, buyers and sellers have few regulations or requirements to meet.
+Below are the purchase-money mortgages that buyers and sellers most often use.

-A land contract is a mortgage but from the seller.
-The buyer and seller agree on the down payment amount, interest rate, and payment frequency.
-The buyer pays the seller in the agreed-upon amounts on the agreed-upon dates.
+A land contract is a mortgage from the seller.
+The seller could own their home free and clear or have an existing mortgage, which would change the way the title reads.
+In either case, a land contract occurs when the buyer and seller agree on the down payment amount, interest rate and payment frequency.
+The buyer pays the seller the agreed-upon amounts on the agreed-upon dates.
 Once the buyer pays off the mortgage, the seller transfers the deed to the buyer, and the buyer owns the property.

 Lease Option Agreement